consequently/consequently-hugo/content/writing/what-can-we-mean.md

 ---
 title: "What can We Mean?
 On Practices, Norms and Pluralisms"
 author: Greg Restall
-type: unpublished
+type: published
 kind: article
-status: In Progress
+status: Published in 2025
 citation: "What can we Mean?
-On Practices, Norms and Pluralisms (to appear in the <em>Proceedings of the Aristotelian Society</em>)"
+On Practices, Norms and Pluralisms, <em>Proceedings of the Aristotelian Society</em> (125):1, April 2025, 23–43"
 tag: what-can-we-mean
 file: what-can-we-mean.pdf
 date: 2024-11-19